Save these dates:

 Training days will be held rain or shine, so come prepared with appropriate clothing, bug spray, sunscreen, drinks, snacks, etc. The fields can be wet, so consider bringing waterproof boots and rain gear.
 Folding chairs, and a tarp or pop-up shelter are good additions to provide shade for you and your dog.

-For more information, please contact Craig McLaughlin.
+For more information, please contact Pete Corso.

 For a map and directions to Cobb Lake SWA, click on the map below: